China auto sales post biggest drop in 7 years as growth engine stalls

 September’s drop was the most since a 26.4 percent tumble in January 2012, which was in part due to the timing of the China New Year holiday that year.

-Sales for the first nine months of the year totaled 20.49 million vehicles, up 1.5 percent from the same period a year earlier.
+Sales for the first nine months of the year totalled 20.49 million vehicles, up 1.5 percent from the same period a year earlier.

 CAAM’s Xu said that 2018 sales growth would miss the association’s previous forecast of a 3 percent rise.
 Sales were also up 3 percent last year, but sharply down from a 13.7 percent gain in 2016.

-Amid the slowdown, an army of Chinese car dealers is feeling the squeeze and is pushing for government support to revitalize growth.
+Amid the slowdown, an army of Chinese car dealers is feeling the squeeze and is pushing for government support to revitalise growth.

 Yale Zhang, head of Shanghai-based consultancy Automotive Foresight, said that if sales actually shrink this year it would be a “watershed moment” for the industry.